Property purchase with a short lease

 Getting a mortgage for a property with a short lease

 When purchasing a flat with a short lease, you will have to consider how much it will cost to obtain a new lease and factor this into your calculations when considering how much you should pay.
+You should also consider the cost of purchasing the freehold and, where it is smart to do so, consider applying for the finance to do that with your lender.

 Short Lease Mortgages